Estimated reading time: 0 minutes

 Arthur and Marcel study in Costa Rica for a semester

-Marcel, 24 years old, and Arthur, 28 years old, study both Business Administration in Germany.
-But this spring semester they are studying in Costa Rica.
-They are in Costa Rica since two weeks now.
+Marcel, 24 years old, and Arthur, 28 years old, both study Business Administration in Germany.
+But this spring semester, they are studying in Costa Rica.
+They have been in Costa Rica for two weeks now.
 Currently, they stay in Samara on the Pacific Coast.
 We had the chance to ask them some questions!

 How did you get to know each other?
 Are you studying at the same university?

 Marcel: No, we are not studying at the same university.
 But I am here with two friends from my university.
-We have this Whatsapp group with all Costa Rica students of this spring semester.
-So, we asked if anyone would like to share accommodation and travel the country together.
+This WhatsApp group is open to all Costa Rican students enrolled in the spring semester.
+So, we asked if anyone would like to share accommodations and travel the country together.
 That’s how we met Arthur!
-Now we are travelling in a group of four.
+Now we are traveling in a group of four.

 Have you ever been to Central America before?